 An individual is eligible to participate in this Plan (including the Pre-tax Benefit Payment Portion, the HCSA Portion and the DCSA Portion) if the individual satisfies the eligibility requirements of the Medical Insurance Plan.
 Eligibility for Pre-tax Benefits shall also be subject to the additional requirements, if any, specified in the applicable employee benefit plans or insurance policies.
-Once an Employee has met the Plan's eligibility requirements, the Employee may elect coverage, effective as of the first day of his or her full-time employment provided that he or she enrolls within 30 days after becoming eligible, or for any subsequent Plan Year, in accordance with the procedures described in Article IV.
+Once an Employee has met the Plan's eligibility requirements, the Employee may elect coverage, effective as of the first day of the month following or coinciding with of his or her full-time employment provided that he or she enrolls within 30 days after becoming eligible, or for any subsequent Plan Year, in accordance with the procedures described in Article IV.